jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 If you want to remove the L2VPN connection:
 1. Delete the pseudo-wire template by using the Postman REST call: `L2VPN Service/delete PW template PW1`.
 There is no body to the call.
 2. Delete the l2vpn instance by using the Postman REST call: `L2VPN Service/delete l2vpn-instance ce1-ce2_vlan3001`.
 There is no body to the call.
-3. We now need to commit by RPC: Issue the Postman REST call `L2VPN Service/RPC commit-l2vpn`.
-In the Response body You should receive "status": "complete".
+3. We now need to commit by RPC: Issue the Postman REST call: `L2VPN Service/RPC commit-l2vpn`.
+There is no body to the call.
+  - In the Response body you should receive "status": "complete".
 This shows the deletion has been competed successfully.

 ### Frinx L2VPN demo video (setup and deletion)
 See our [video](https://youtu.be/UkHj9OgHHyo)